We often get asked this. The answer? Not that simple I'm afraid!

 So, in summary, which is better?

 As we said, hard to say.
 Both FullDip and PlastDip® have their PRO's and CONS.
 We love them both and hard pushed to decide.
 We cannot give you a definitive answer.
 It is purely personal taste and preference.
-They are fully interchangeable though and can all be used over each other with no issues so far.
-So you can use a FullDip primer base colour and then PlastiDip® colours on top and vice versa.
+They are fully interchangeable though and can be used over each other with no issues so far.
+So you can use a FullDip primer base colour and then PLASTI DIP® colours on top and vice versa.
 Same with Elastiwrap.
 The PRO FullDip topcoats work fine over PlastiDip (but you need to add more material to ensure proper peelability).
-They are designed to go over FullDip for best results but will work over PlastiDip®.
+They are designed to go over FullDip for best results.
+They will work over PLASTI DIP®, but we do not recommend.
 We personally use FullDip on our cars and our customer dips.
 We still use PlastiDip as well, but mostly FullDip.
 Thats not an endorsement or us saying its better.
 We just love the way it works for us, and prefer it.